layumi/reler-lab.github.io-2/index.md

 knowledge extraction, relation mapping, structural graph reasoning.

 Our ReLER Lab actively
-collaborates with industry partners to build effective systems and make impacts in real- world.
+collaborates with the industry partners to build effective systems and make impacts in real- world.